blur-network/blur-explorer/README.md

 The key features of the Blur Network Block Explorer are:

- - no cookies, no web analytics trackers, no images,
+ - no cookies, no web analytics trackers, no external images
+ - image in header is a png that has been base64 encoded
  - Javascipt enabled for client side decoding and proving transactions, but not enabled by default
  - open sourced,
  - made fully in C++,